netg5/airport-management/README.md

 ## Authentication
 To access any resource authentication should be performed.
 By performing this request with such a parameters access_token is retrieved.
-After authentication we have an access for resources providing an access_token
+Client ID and client secret should be provided in headers as a basic auth After authentication we have an access for resources providing an access_token
 * URL: `http://localhost:8080/auth-api/oauth/token`
 * Method: `POST`